 After you are done with your window air conditioner installation, you will be looking for ways to maintain a perfect room temperature.
 Achieving the ideal settings manually can get quite difficult.
 That is why you need to make your window AC smart.

 You can go for a smart AC controller that works with ductless mini-split, window, or portable AC.
-A smart controller can learn your desired temperature and humidity settings, set weekly schedules, keep you aware of your usage patterns and be controlled from anywhere in the world using your phone.
+A smart controller can learn your desired temperature and humidity settings, set weekly schedules, keep you aware of your usage patterns, and be controlled from anywhere in the world using your phone.

 In addition to automatically changing the settings according to your preferences, smart AC controllers can also help in reducing your energy usage and save up to 25% on your electricity bills!
+Read this article to learn more about the benefits of smart air conditioning.

 Now that you know all about how to install a window AC unit, gather all your tools and start working.
 You will be enjoying a cool room in no time!